-In addition to providing education and training to villagers in areas adjacent to Gunung Leuser National Park, the MECU Program provides transport of young trees and supplies and a strategy to plant diverse species in degraded forest areas within Gunung Leuser National Park.
-OURF and CPOI-Sumut have received permission from the Park Authority to conduct tree-planting in regions in and around the national park and establish a Monitoring and Investigation Unit to survey and patrol the park to better understand the wildlife and illegal activities impacting the protected species.
+In addition to providing education in local schools and training to villagers in areas adjacent to Gunung Leuser National Park, the MECU Program provides transport of young trees and supplies and a strategy to plant diverse species in degraded forest areas within Gunung Leuser National Park.
+Under a Memorandum of Understanding, YPOI has received permission from the Park Authority to conduct forest restoration activities in the national park and establish a Monitoring and Investigation Unit to survey and patrol the park to better understand the wildlife and illegal activities impacting the protected species.

 Additionally, the MECU Team works with local farmers in villages to reduce conflict with ape populations in adjacent forest habitat by enhancing agro-forestry techniques that improve productivity on existing farm and community forestland including the creation of recycling/waste management/composting projects; soil quality enhancement, tree-planting, and developing appropriate permaculture methods.

 The MECU is a cooperative venture with funding from US Fish and Wildlife, The Orangutan Project, Excelso, and OURF.
-CPOI-Sumut also coordinates with other NGOs in the region and with FOKUS.
+YPOI also coordinates with other NGOs in the region and with FOKUS.
 The MECU vehicle, a Ford Ranger 4x4 began operations in March 2011.
-CPOI-Sumut conducts their fieldwork in various villages in the Bohorok region.
+YPOI conducts its fieldwork in various villages in the Bohorok region.